ccd-utexas/tsphot/README.md

 - - - Set:
     base: master
     compare: release_v1.0.0
+- - - This will merge release_v1.0.0 into master
 - - - Click "Send pull request"
 - - - An ccd-utexas owner will review the changes and click "Confirm".
 - - Admin: